Lee-Kaplan/TimesheetTracker/README.md

 1. Clone this repository or download the files
 2. Install the required packages:
-	- `pip install beautifulsoup4 pandas selenium` (The requirements file doesn't work and I dobn't feel like removing it from the repo)
+	- `pip install beautifulsoup4 pandas selenium`

 ## Usage